 (schedule(A), schedule(B)) .|> wait

 Note that wait was added even in the concurrent case and after both tasks were scheduled.
-The purpose is to pause the main program flow until both scheduled tasks have finished, preventing subsequent code from executing prematurely.
+The purpose is to pause the main program flow, until each scheduled task has completed.
+In this way, we prevent subsequent code from executing prematurely.

 The example reveals the benefits of task switching under concurrency: although only one task can run at any moment, task A can yield control of the thread to task B when it becomes idle.
 In the code, the idle state is simulated by the function sleep, during which the computer performs no operations.
 Once task A becomes idle, its state is saved, allowing it to eventually resume execution from where it left off.
 In the meantime, task B can use that thread's processing time, explaining why task B finishes first.

-Examples of idle states emerge naturally in real-world scenarios.
-For instance, it's common when a program is waiting for user input, such as a keystroke or mouse click.
+Examples of idle states emerge naturally in real programs.
+A common case is when a program waits for user input, such as a keystroke or mouse click.
 It can also arise when browsing the internet, where the CPU may idle while waiting for a server to send data.
 Task switching is so ubiquitous in certain contexts that we often take it for granted.
-For instance, I bet you never questioned whether you could use the computer while a document prints in the background!
+For instance, I bet you've never wondered whether you could use the computer while a document prints in the background!

 Notice, though, that concurrency with a single thread offers no benefits if both tasks require active computations.
-This is because the CPU would be fully utilized, leaving no chance for task switching.
-In such cases, the sequential and concurrent approaches are equivalent.
-In our example, this would occur if task B consisted of computing 1+1 repeatedly, resulting in an execution time of 3 seconds for both approaches.
+In that scenario, the CPU would be fully utilized, leaving no chance for task switching.
+As a result, the sequential and concurrent approaches would become equivalent.
+In our example, this possibility occurs when both task A and task B compute 1+1 repeatedly, leading to an identical execution time of 3 seconds in either approach.

 function job(name_worker, time_working)